SCIENTIFIC ADVISORY AND PEER REVIEW

 Our SMAB helps to ensure that we are investing in high quality, peer-reviewed research that serves the best interest of patients and scientists and clinicians, provides the very best basis for effective clinical trials and eventually new therapies that will bring us closer to a cure for brain tumours.

 This process of peer review is internationally recognised as best practice for ensuring that our funds are used wisely and effectively.
-We are a member of the Association of Medical Research Charities and one of only 19 partner organisations of the National Cancer Research Institute.
+We are a member of the Association of Medical Research Charities and a partner organisation of the National Cancer Research Institute.

 Brain Tumour Research Annual Review Process